csirmaz-lit/Primus-Vittason/book.md

 When we observe something, it happens via our bodies.
 We see with our eyes, we hear with our ears, we touch with our skin.
 So it is not only true that observation is limited to the physical; it is also always mediated through our bodies.

 There have been claims throughout history of other kinds of observations: clairvoyance, out-of-body experiences, and so on.
 None of these phenomena could be independently and scientifically verified, that is, in a way that can be repeated, and under controlled conditions.
-James Randi offered a large sum of money to anyone who can do so, but it has never been claimed.
+James Randi offered a considerable sum to anyone who can do so, but he still has the money.

 # ***